etendosoftware/docs/compiled_docs.md

 The OBContext provides an Administrator Mode which can be used to perform administrative actions even if the user does not have enough privileges.
-This mode bypasses the Entity Access checking, and it doesn't filter by Client or Organization.
+This mode bypasses the Entity Access checking, and it does not filter by Client or Organization.

 An additional Administrator Mode is provided, which bypasses the Entity Access